gr2m/create-or-update-pull-request-action/README.md

-# Create or Update Pull Request with local changes
+# Create or Update Pull Request action

 > A GitHub Action to create or update a pull request based on local changes